-One of the most devastating losses we can experience is the loss of a son or daughter.
-In fact, the pain is beyond something that most of us can bear.
-How do we cope with something this horrendous?
+Probably the most devastating loss we can experience is the loss of a son or daughter.
+The pain can be beyond something that most of us can bear.
+And yet we have to find a way.
+What do we do?
+How do we go on?

-At our Grief and Loss Retreats in Florida and Massachusetts, I've worked with numerous parents who have lost a son or daughter.
-At these retreats parents share the story of their child’s death or leaving, and the group can help carry that unbearable pain.
-It helps.
+At our Grief and Loss Retreats in Florida, California and Massachusetts, I've worked with many parents who have lost a son or daughter.
+They are shattered, and sometimes hardly capable of being present.

-We suppress difficult feelings because our brain is uncomfortable with them.
+We suppress difficult feelings because our brain can be overwhelmed and uncomfortable with them.
 From early childhood on all of us have learned to suppress grief, anger and fear because these feelings were often unacceptable to our parents and others and because they felt bad.

-So many of us grown up into adulthood with a lot of suppressed feelings.
-That makes it difficult to be around others who are feeling and expressing their emotions—we can feel uncomfortable and uneasy around the display of emotions.
+We all grow up into adulthood with a lot of suppressed feelings.
+Some of our suppression is important and necessary to grown up into a healthy toddler, adolescent and adult.
+But it also makes it difficult to be around others who are feeling and expressing their emotions—we can feel uncomfortable and uneasy around the display of emotions.
+It can trigger our own.
+And as a society we'd rather change the topic when uncomfortable feelings arise...especially grief.

 So when devastation hits, like with the loss of a son or daughter, we are ill prepared.
 The pain is too much, too big and it just swamps us.
 We don’t know where to turn.